djangsters/redis-tasks/docs/source/middleware.rst

          time.sleep(1)
          run(*args, *kwargs)

-You need to declare it as a plain python ``class`` and it must have method called ``run_task``.
-The most important parameter here is ``run``.
-As we mentioned above the framework leaves the calling in your hands.
-You don't need to return anything since the returned result of the ``run_task`` is completely ignored.
+The middleware definition is a simple Python class, which must have a method called run_task.
+The function takes two obligatory parameters - task and run which define respectively the name of the task and the reference to the function which should be executed.
+As can be seen, the code before the execution of the run call is what is of our interest.

-If you want to use your custom middleware you need to include it into your ``rt_settings``.
-Let's assume that your code lies in a file named `middleware.py` in the root directory of your project.
-You have to declare it like this:
+In order to use the previously defined Middleware additional entries to the `settings.py` file are necessary.
+It is a good practice to put the middleware definitions in a separate directory, e.g. middleware, Then the definition would be:

 .. code:: python